trishume/ratewithscience/Readme.md

 Due to me using this as an experiment in trying out new experimental languages, this isn't that easy to deploy.
 But trust me it's easier with the new D version than the Nim or Rust versions.
 Steps:
 - Generate or get a hold of some [wikicrush][] data, either running it yourself or using the version linked from the Readme.
+Note: this newest version uses the newer data file format from wikicrush, the downloads may not be recent enough, I'm working on this.
 - Install a D compiler and [Dub](http://code.dlang.org/getting_started).
 - Clone `ratewithscience`
 - Symlink the [wikicrush][] `data` folder into the `ratewithscience` directory.
 Technically it only needs `xindex.db` and `indexbi.bin`